Lorenzinco/Practical-Network-Defense-Homeworks/homework_1/notes.md

    - unticked the 2 options in Interfaces -> [WAN] -> block private / bogon networks
    - mantained the pass rule for ICMP packets for every host
    - inserted a rule tu consent HTTP packets on 80 towards the DMZ from the 100.101.0.0/24 network

+## 26/04
+### All the ACME hosts must use the internal DNS Server as a DNS resolver
+1. edited the /etc/resolv.conf file in every host in order to
+2. installed dnsmasq on dns server
+3. inserted on hosts file of dns server all the entries
+4. tested the DNS -> IT WORKS!

+### Regole Firewall per DNS
+1. creato nuovo gruppo di IP -> ACME _> tutti gli IP della nostra infra
+2. creata regola per i pacchetti DNS all'interno della acme network su entrambi i firewall